News – Resources – Protection

 What are the symptoms of VIHPS?

-In the first three days of infection, the human body alters in response to the infection.
+In the first three days of infection, the virus propagates and the human body alters in response.

 - Full-body muscle aches